 - Hierarchical management is best.
 What we accept today as the way that management must be set up is actually a system that developed in response to the manufacturing environment of the Industrial Revolution, when many low-skill factory jobs needed to be coordinated by a foreman.
 This model of one person (or a few) at the top making the decisions and having everyone else fall into line is completely unsuited to the knowledge economy in which we now find ourselves.
 Today, all employees in a company have access to information that can help a business, not just the senior management.
 By holding onto the old belief that only management has the knowledge to make decisions, businesses are actually missing out on the wisdom of their own employees – and putting themselves at a disadvantage, when their more savvy competitors are tapping their own internal resources.

 - Financial profit should be the defining feature of business.
 As Milton Friedman famously said, “there is one and only one social responsibility of business: to use its resources and engage in activities designed to increase its profits so long as it stays within the rules of the game, which is to say, engages in open and free competition without deception or fraud.”
 In other words, a business should exist only to make a profit.
 However, what happens when the rules of the game change?
 A generation ago, perhaps, we could plead ignorance to the destruction of the environment and exploitation of workers in pursuit of corporate profits.
-Now, however, as we look back on Wall Street meltdown and the BP oil spill, the damaging evidence of the natural and social costs of pursuit of profits at all costs is all too clear.
+Now, however, as we look back on events from recents years such as Wall Street meltdown and the BP oil spill, the damaging evidence of the natural and social costs of pursuit of profits at all costs is all too clear.
 While financial profit must necessarily remain an important component for business, it cannot remain the only reason for business to exist.

 These are just a few examples, but they illustrate the point that some of our most central business ideas were developed under vastly different circumstances than the ones in which we now find ourselves.
 In the same way that we have abandoned rotary phones because they’re outdated, we need to abandon old business models that have become outdated as well.